-The Joint Rail North Partnership Review looked specifically at what should be done in the North.
-The review was led by Councillor Judith Blake, representing TfN members, and the Department for Transport.
+The Joint Rail North Partnership Review looks specifically at what should be done in the North.
+Led by Councillor Judith Blake, representing TfN members, and Minister for Transport Andrew Jones MP, the review aims to put the North's passengers at the heart of decision-making.